-Kibale forest national park is the forest of primate species
+Kibale forest national park is the forest full of primate species

 This is the forest national park with the highest number of primates in Africa.